Brannigan123/sb_auth_clients/lib/go/docs/SendCustomEmailVerificationAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiPostMethodNameRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiRequestOtpRequest struct via the builder pattern

 Name | Type | Description  | Notes